thebetar/SpectrumSensing/readme.md

 # Todo

--   Convert the model to use convolution instead of having training data in bins
+-   Add spectrogram images to thesis document to describe better what data went in and what prediction came out
--   Make successful predictions on testing data which channels are occupied
+-   Add formulas using latex to document to describe how LSTM, SVM, convolution, etc. works.